/ Yamcs Server Manual / Server Administration / Configuration

 yamcs-web (map)

-Configuration of the yamcs web application.
+Configuration of the Yamcs web application.
 The different options are documented in Web Interface

 Instance Configuration